-The Hedia Diabetes Assistant content is continuously reviewed by Hedia’s medical team to ensure that all functionalities comply with current standards and diabetes care.
+The content of Hedia Diabetes Assistant is continuously reviewed by Hedia’s medical team to ensure that all functionalities comply with current standards and diabetes care.
 Specific clinical content (e.g. bolus calculator) is tested at least once a year to ensure product safety.

 App design standards

 In the design of Hedia – a class IIb medical device – our main focus is on the safety of our users.
 We take a risk-based approach to new features and functionalities by following the ISO 14971 Risk Management, IEC 62304 Software Development, and IEC 82304 Product Safety Requirements standards.
 Our app design is based on the core principles of Apple Human Interface Guidelines and Google Material Design Guidelines.

 General Data Protection Regulation (GDPR)